oils-for-unix/oils/doc/oil-help.md

     read --all              # whole file including newline; var is $_all read -0                 # read until NUL, synonym for read -r -d ''

+When --qsn is passed, the line is check for an opening single quote.
+If so, it's decoded as QSN.
+The line must have a closing single quote, and there can't be any non-whitespace characters after it.

 #### run

 Re-enable errexit, and provide fine-grained control over exit codes.